 In this thesis I observe education as a part of human capital.
 Human capital exists of changes in skills and capabilities of individuals.
 These changes make it possible for the individual to act in different ways.
 Human capital is more specifically observed by measuring the education of parents.
 This measurement gives information about the cognitive environment for a child, which creates better educational opportunities.
 Human capital, produced in schools, creates a lot of benefits for the individual who has invested time and resources in building up his human capital.
 These benefits can be, for example, a high paid job; a higher or more enjoyable status at work; or maybe even the satisfaction to have a greater notion of its surrounding world (Coleman, 1988, p.
 100; 109; 116).

 In short, a higher level of education will create better opportunities to control and monitor corruptive behavior.
 Considering the literature on the correlation between education and corruption, I notice that the most important actor groups in this exchange relation are the bureaucrats and the citizens.
 Although literature has a primary focus on the influence of the level of education of citizens on corruption, especially bureaucratic corruption, I query that citizens are the only important actor group affected by the level of education.
 Bureaucratic actors could also be affected by the level of education, as they will control each other within the bureaucratic apparatus.
 Thus, when bureaucratic actors want to use public power for private gain, citizens and fellow bureaucrats with higher educational levels can control this abuse of public power.
-This ensures that the use of public power for private gain is decreased and by that levels of corruption will be lower.
+This ensures that the use of public power for private gain is decreased and by that levels of bureaucratic corruption will be lower.
 This leads to the following hypothesis:

-H1: If citizens are higher educated, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H1-0: If citizens are higher educated, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.

+H1-A: If citizens are higher educated their capacity to control bureaucratic actors is higher, which makes it more difficult for bureaucrats to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of bureaucratic corruption is lower.

-H2: If bureaucrats are higher educated, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.
+H2-0: If bureaucrats are higher educated, the behavior of bureaucrats is positively influenced, and the level of bureaucratic corruption will be lower.

+H2-A: If bureaucrats are higher educated their capacity to control fellow bureaucratic actors is higher, which makes it more difficult for bureaucrats to use their network power and reach a successful exchange relation of corruption with one or more actors, thus the level of bureaucratic corruption is lower.

 The Income Hypothesis

-Next to education, income is also regularly discussed in corruption literature as a explanatory factor of corruption.
+Next to education, income is also regularly discussed in corruption literature as an explanatory factor of corruption.
 Researchers observe that citizen’s concerns and feelings about their living conditions are encouraged by higher incomes.
 A person first needs to take care of its own skin and blood, before it is possible to look beyond their own survival.
 Another aspect of citizens’ concerns with an aggregated income is the expectation of a so called ‘trickle down effect’.
 Citizens will hope that if overall society has a high level of income, some of this wealth will increase their own private income (Damania et al., 2008, p.
 14).